Bupropion and naltrexone

 What is bupropion and naltrexone?

-Bupropion and naltrexone is a combination medicine used to help manage weight in obese or overweight adults with weight-related medical problems.
-This medicine is used together with diet and exercise.
+Bupropion and naltrexone is a combination medicine used to help manage weight in obese or overweight adults with weight-related medical problems. bupropion and naltrexone is used together with diet and exercise.

 Bupropion and naltrexone will not treat any weight-related medical condition, such as high blood pressure, diabetes, or high cholesterol.